By Mary Vasilescu

 - The entity received at least $500,000 in additional qualifying funding during the initial parole period;

 - The entity reached at least $500,000 in annual revenue, with average annualized revenue growth of at least 20 percent, during the initial parole period;

 - The entity created at least 10 full-time jobs for U.S. workers during the initial parole period.

 Other reliable and compelling evidence of substantial potential for rapid growth and job creation may be provided.

 Public remarks of the anticipated rulemaking is welcomed for 45 days, after which the USCIS will address the comments they have received.
 The decree will be enacted on the date indicated in the ultimate rule published in the Federal Register.
 For moreinformation, contact Mary Vasilescu, Wiss’ International tax expert or visit the USCIS website here.

-Mary Vasilescu advises clients on the formation, structure and taxation of business ventures, start-up enterprises and joint ventures in the U.S. and abroad, including mergers and acquisitions, restructuring, and international tax planning.
+Mary Vasilescu advises clients on the formation, structure and taxation of business ventures, international tax, start-up enterprises and joint ventures in the U.S. and abroad, including mergers and acquisitions, restructuring, and international tax planning.
 Reach Mary at 973.994.9400 or email@example.com.